EmbraceLife/NetLogo-Modeling/Java for NetLogo.md

 # Java with BlueJ
 ## Objectives

-> to read and understand this repo
+> to read and understand [this repo](https://github.com/EconomicSL/housing-model)
 >
-> to read and understand NetLogo source code
+> to read and understand NetLogo source code (not necessary now)
 >
 > - make small adjustment to source code to [suit personal preference](https://stackoverflow.com/questions/52586224/how-to-adjust-netlogo-source-code-to-fold-view-window-of-monitor-window-when-run)